2024 Atlantic hurricane season: Retirement

-On April 2, 2025, during the 47th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Beryl, Helene, and Milton from its rotating name lists due to the severity of the damage and number of deaths each of the three storms caused, and they will not be used again in the North Atlantic basin.
+On April 2, 2025, during the 47th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Beryl, Helene, and Milton from its rotating name lists due to the number of deaths and amount of damage each one caused, and they will not be used again in the North Atlantic basin.
 They were replaced with Brianna, Holly, and Miguel, respectively, which will first appear on the 2030 season list.

 Season effects

 This is a table of all of the storms that formed in the 2024 Atlantic hurricane season.
 It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2024 USD.